Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainersOctober2023.md

 ## Setting up the Dev Container

 * Make sure Docker is running
-* Fork the dotnet/fsharp repository
+* Go to github and fork the dotnet/fsharp repository
 * Open VS Code
 * Run (i.e. Ctrl Shift P) `Dev Containers: Clone Repository in Named Container volume ...`
     * Enter the location of the fork that you just created (it will be offered as first choice automatically)